Can CBD oil help with cancer?

 A review of 18 trials on cancer patients agreed that a combination of CBD and THC “demonstrated a significant analgesic [pain-killing] effect of cannabinoids”.

-The drug Nabiximols, marketed under the trade name Sativex, also contains CBD and THC, along with other cannabinoids.
+The drug Nabiximols, marketed under the trade name Sativex, also contains CBD and THC.
 Originally prescribed to combat spasticity – muscle-stiffening – in multiple sclerosis patients, it has since been approved in Canada to help improve pain relief in both MS and cancer sufferers.
 The US Food and Drugs Administration is also investigating Sativex for the same purpose.

 As well as the symptoms associated with cancer itself, patients often find themselves dealing with the adverse side-effects of traditional anti-cancer treatments.